The Basque beauty at the Atlantic Ocean

 3) Jazzaldia Festival

 This year the Jazzaldia Festival celebrates its 50th anniversary from the 22nd till 26th July.
 The annual music event invites “la-crème-de-la-crème” of the Jazz music genre to the Basque city and turns the whole city and region into the Jazz center of Europe.
 The musical performances take place on different terraces and spaces in the city center as well as on the beach of San Sebastián.
-Here you find the program of this year.

 4) San Sebastián – the European capital of cultures 2016